trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/home_networks.md

    it.
 2. You can press the “Delete non private networks” to delete all the elements in bulk except the three built-in private ranges.
-Use this option if you want to late add the home networks in bulk later.
+Use this option if you want to add the home networks in bulk later.

 ## Home Networks in ISP Solution